ortus-docs/coldbox-docs/event_handlers/setting_views.md

 event.setView( 'mydirectory/myView' );
 ```

 We recommend that you set your views following the naming convention of your event.
 So if your event is **users.index**, your view should be **users/index.cfm**.
-This will go a long way with maintainability and consistency.
+This will go a long way with maintainability and consistency and also will activate **implicit views** where you don't event have to use the set view method call.

 ## Arguments
 Here are the arguments for the <code>setView()</code> method: